Tiny-Foxes/Lambda-PTBR/README.md

-# Lambda-PTBR
+# Lambda-PTBR (WIP)

 Brazilian Portuguese (PT-BR) Translation for StepMania 5.3 "Lambda"

 ## This is not meant for 5.1/5.0

-StepMania 5.1/5.0.12 does not include a fallback for pt-BR language, this is only expected to work with StepMania OutFox 5.3 which has pt-BR fallback support.
+StepMania 5.1/5.0.12 does not include a fallback for pt-BR language, this is only expected to work with StepMania OutFox 5.3 which has [pt-BR fallback support](https://github.com/Tiny-Foxes/OutfoxPTBR).